 As a small town church in western Pennsylvania, we are a group of loving, caring and friendly folk who are proud of our heritage.
 We are blessed with dedicated members who provide worship, fellowship and service activities.
 Our members have been conscientious stewards of our resources.
-We value serving those in need within our community and outside our community and are always looking to find more opportunities to serve.
-We are open to relationships with the wider church, but at the same time, we embrace local church autonomy.
+We value serving those in need within our community and outside our community.
+Now we are ready to grow.
+We are ready for a deeper spiritual journey.
+We want to find more opportunities to serve our community.
+We also want to learn how we can develop wider involvement in the United Church of Christ.
+We hope to attract a settled pastor who will respect and honor our past, and guide us to enrich our spiritual life while we strengthen participation in our conference, association and national church.